cppitems/cppitems/items/011/item.md

 };
 ```

-For an overview and documentation of all algortihms available in the algorithms library of the C++ standard library (`#include <algorithm>`) see [https://en.cppreference.com/w/cpp/algorithm]([https://en.cppreference.com/w/cpp/algorithm).
+For an overview and documentation of all algorithms available in the algorithms library of the C++ standard library (`#include <algorithm>`) see [https://en.cppreference.com/w/cpp/algorithm]([https://en.cppreference.com/w/cpp/algorithm).

 Note: after you finished your modifications in `algorithms.h`, no explicit `for`-loops should be present.

+Prepare yourself for a discussion of your implementation and try to identify advantages and disadvantages of using "algorithms form the stdlib" vs. "classic `for`-loops".

 ## A mini introduction on using iterators with `std::vector`
-We did not discuss *iterators* in detail in the lectures yet, but it is undoubtly possible to utilize algorithms from `<algorithm>` for the tasks required in this exercise (`std::vector`) without deep knowlegde about iterators.
+We did not discuss *iterators* in detail in the lectures yet.
+Nevertheless, you have to utilize algorithms from `<algorithm>` for the tasks required in this exercise (`std::vector`); this is possible without deep knowledge of the iterator concept.
-Nevertheless to provide a minimal guideline, `vector_iterators.cpp` contains some examples using iterators and a `std::vector<double>`.
+To provide a minimal guideline, `vector_iterators.cpp` ([link](https://raw.githubusercontent.com/cppitems/cppitems/master/items/011/vector_iterators.cpp)) contains some examples using iterators and a `std::vector<double>`, which cover the use cases in this exercise.

 Further resources are: